PrestaShopCorp/module-lib-guzzle-adapter/README.md

 This library reuses the idea behind [PHP-HTTP](https://docs.php-http.org), where the implementation of HTTP requests should be the same (PSR) whatever the client chosen.

-The client files from [php-http/guzzle5-adapter](https://github.com/php-http/guzzle5-adapter) and [php-http/guzzle7-adapter](https://github.com/php-http/guzzle7-adapter) has been copied in this repository because these libraries both require a different version Guzzle in their dependencies in order to work.
-Requiring them together would conflict, so we duplicated the client adapter to be safe.
+The client files from [php-http/guzzle5-adapter](https://github.com/php-http/guzzle5-adapter) and [php-http/guzzle7-adapter](https://github.com/php-http/guzzle7-adapter) have been copied in this repository because these libraries both require a different version Guzzle in their dependencies to work.
+Requiring them together would conflict, so we duplicated the client adapters to be safe.